rswerve/twHomework/README.md

 npm --version
 ```

+## Clone and install

-Once you have Node installed, clone this repo and, in the root of this
+Once you have Node installed, clone this repo and open a terminal
+window in the _twHomework_ folder that was copied to your machine.
-project, run
+Inside _twHomework_, run
 ```
 npm install
 ```

 ## Run

-After npm install, from the root of this project, run
+After npm install, inside the _twHomework_ folder, run
 ```
 npm run normalize
 ```